youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 ## Label (Domain Type)

+The label is the domain type.
+It provides dynamic composition, of profiles.
+It was brought into the upstream kernel in 4.13 but existed in ubuntu kernels for longer.

+### kernel 4.13+
 The label is a vector of profiles.
 It is the means by which apparmor does dynamic policy composition (stacking and delegation).
 Once created it is read only except for its stale flag, which can be flipped one way, and its refcount.

 Labels exist in the tree when valid.